gdbooks/LegacyOpenGL/Chapter2/Callbacks.md

 ```

 ## Shutdown
+The shutdown callback is similar to the initialize callback.

 # All together
 The code below puts all of the above callbacks in place.
 IT also sets the window Title and Size, trough public getters and setters exposed to the ```GameWindow``` class.
 This should be everything we need for the main window.